Coping with Anxiety: Part 1

 Panic Anxiety and Panic Attacks

-First off, I'm not a doctor; however, I do suffer from anxiety, panic attacks, and depression.
-And although I can't say I'm anxiety free, I've learned to understand it and not fear it.
-If you're trapped within the prison of your own fear, I believe I can help you regain control of your life, so long as you are willing to listen (or in this case read). :)
+Hi, my name is Chris and I suffer from anxiety panic attacks, and depression.
+Though I cannot say I'm anxiety free, I've learned to understand fear and not allow it control my life.
+If you think you're trapped within the prism of your own anxieties, you're not alone.
+I was there once and I believe I can help you regain control of yourself, so long as you are willing to listen. :)

 So, let me begin by explaining my definition of anxiety, or more specifically, panic attack anxiety.
-I'm starting here because panic anxiety is usually the worst case scenario for most people.
 To me, anxiety is the fear of fear.
 I will anticipate or think something drastically horrific is about to transpire and before I know it an anxiety attack emerges.
-Once the panic is there, it’s extremely difficult to "snap" myself out of it, especially if somebody is with me.
-It's even worse if I feel like there is no escape (for example: if I'm trapped within a massive crowd).
-I often hide it and keep the feelings to myself.
-The mindset is, "if I don't think about it then it will go away."
-Unfortunately it makes it worse, creating a domino effect of highs and then lows.
-By highs, I'm referring to extreme anxiety.
-And by lows I mean I sink into a depression, drained of energy and sapped of emotion.
+Once the panic is there, it’s extremely difficult to "snap" myself out of it.
+What makes it even more devastating is the feeling of no escape.
+I'll often hide it and keep the feelings to myself.
+The mindset is, "if I don't think about it then it will just go away."
+Unfortunately that type of mindset actually makes things worse, creating a domino effect of highs and then lows.
+By highs, I'm referring to the extreme anxiety.
+And by lows I mean a depression or sapped of energy yet full of darkness.
 This, in turn, creates more anxiety.
-It's a continuous cycle of anxiety and depression that can last for days or even weeks.
+It's a continuous cycle of anxiety and depression that can last for hours, days, and if I'm not careful, weeks.

-Do you experience some or all of this?
-Does your anxiety feel like a constant cycle of crap?
+Do you experience some of these feelings?
+Does your anxiety feel like a constant cycle of nonstop bullshit?
 If so, how do we prevent it?
 What can we do?

 My Top Seven